 Computational and Theoretical Physics

-Computational and theoretical studies focus on structural, electric and magnetic properties of molecules and solids and on underwater acoustics.
+Computational and theoretical studies focus on structural, electronic and magnetic properties of molecules and solids.
 Facilities include a computer enhanced classroom and advanced computer laboratory.
 Equipment includes a 20-node Beowulf cluster and several workstations.

 Low Dimensional and Complex Materials

 The research concerns investigation into the electronic and structural characteristics of low dimensional and complex materials.
 These systems exhibit exotic phases not seen in the world of everyday standard 3D systems.
 The main focus is to create, characterize and model systems of interest such atomic and nanoscale wires, dots, and films to deduce both fundamental properties as well as tailor them towards eventual applications in industry.
 Facilities include molecular beam epitaxy, scanning tunneling microscopy, Auger spectroscopy, and electron diffraction contained within two separate ultra-high vacuum systems.